 Pro Tip: If you’ve got a firm offer and cheque in hand, let the other agents know that the property sold to another Buyer right away.
 It’s also customary to let them know how much the property sold for vs. making them wait for the update on MLS – if you have the deposit and it’s a firm sale.
 Texting works wonders!
 Their Buyers have taken the time to prepare an offer and have contributed to you selling the property for the price you did and deserve to be treated right.

 Dealing with Pre-Emptive or Bully Offers

-In a market as hot as the one we’re in right now, it’s not uncommon to receive a bully offer – an offer made before the scheduled offer time.
+In a hot market, it’s not uncommon to receive a bully or pre-emptive offer – an offer made before the scheduled offer time.

 - The Seller is in charge and can change their instructions, but they must do in writing.
 So if they wanted to wait to look at offers until next Wednesday but have decided they want to look at offers today, they can.
-But you must disclose that to anyone who has expressed interest in the property (that gets defined below).
+But you must disclose that to anyone who has expressed interest in the property.

 How will you handle pre-emptive offers?

 Make sure to discuss with your Seller what will happen in the event of a pre-emptive or bully offer.
 You must document this conversation!

 The February 17, 2017, RECO Bulletin provides some great questions to ask your Seller: